 If you and/or your partner are in paid work you may be able to earn a certain amount before your Universal Credit payment starts to be affected.
 This is called a Work Allowance.

-Once you earn more than your work allowance your Universal Credit payments will be reduced at a steady rate.
+Once you earn more than your work allowance your Universal Credit payments will be reduced at a percentage rate.
 This is known as the Universal Credit earnings taper.

 The Universal Credit earnings taper rate is currently 63%.
 This means that for every £1 you earn over your work allowance (if you are eligible for one) your Universal Credit will be reduced by 63p. this amount will be deducted automatically from your Universal Credit payment.